Ashwagandha and Your Heart: What the Research Says

 Teelixir's Formulation: Why Full-Spectrum Extraction Matters

-The anti-inflammatory and lipid-modulating effects attributed to ashwagandha are primarily associated with its withanolide fraction — particularly withaferin A and withanolide D, which are fat-soluble compounds not accessible via aqueous extraction alone.
+The traditional uses and general properties associated with ashwagandha are primarily linked to its withanolide fraction — particularly withaferin A and withanolide D, which are fat-soluble compounds not accessible via aqueous extraction alone.

 Our dual extraction process (hot water + ethanol) captures both the water-soluble beta-glucan and saponin fractions AND the fat-soluble withanolide fraction.
 Hot-water-only extracts will have a different and likely reduced withanolide profile.